 What makes Opsview Monitor different?

 Service-centric dashboards and reports give you real-time insight into the business impact of alerts.
 No more panicked fire-fighting or operational confusion.
-Get to the systems that matter most fast and fix them first.
+Get to the systems that matter most and fix them first.

-Integrate with anything
+Integrate with your current systems

-Automate and scale anywhere
+Automate and scale

 Advanced auto-discovery features combine with popular DevOps tools to automatically and consistently monitor new workloads as they’re deployed on bare metal, virtual machines or in the cloud.